When I am old, and comforted,

 Email Poem |

-Analysis and Comments on Afternoon
+Comments, Analysis, and Meaning on Afternoon

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Afternoon here.